-Accountancy is a highly skilled profession where formal qualifications play a vital role in the career journey.
-Therefore, an apprenticeship, that combines work with study, is an appealing choice for many.
-Apprenticeships can also offer a fast-track to chartered accountant status.
+Accountancy is a highly skilled profession where formal qualifications play a vital role.
+Therefore, an apprenticeship that combines work with study is an appealing option.
+Apprenticeships can also offer a fast track to chartered accountant status.

 Types of accounting apprenticeships